areuschel/2048-Sim/README.md

 ## Project Description

 The game 2048 was a staple of my childhood, one of the few non-blocked games I could play on a middle school Chromebook.
-I still play the game today, using it often to pass time during long commutes in the city.
+I still play today, using it often to pass time during long commutes in the city.
 Although the game's primary goal is the 2048 tile, I've been able to reach the 4096 tile, and further iterations are possible.

 My proof...